 - Prog Rock: The best late-game talent by a decent margin.
 An additional 100 HP/second on your E, and after the quest is finished you heal your team for roughly 85% of what Brightwing puts out with full trait build.
 The only time you don’t take Prog Rock is if you don’t expect to be able to finish the quest or the map is likely to snowball so the early game matters more than anything else.
 With Echo Pedal (7) giving E.T.C. decent wave clear you should usually be able to finish it by the 11-13 minute mark, sooner on some maps.

 - Block Party: The problem with Block Party is that you’re getting on average 3 charges of block per 10 seconds, assuming constant ability use, they don’t accidently get overstacked, and your party is actually nearby.
 The reason that is a problem is in the late-game when Prog Rock’s quest is finished, the 50% from Block is negating about 100 damage each, so 300 damage on average, but Prog Rock is healing your team for 400+ every 8 seconds, before factoring in other talents.
 So Block Party is only going to be good if the enemy team has a lot of auto attack heroes who hit hard, heroes who have Focused Attack and Follow Through in particular are good to look out for, and you’re on a map where completing Prog Rock is difficult or the map is so snowbally that only the early game matters.
-BoE is the obvious contender, but Guitar Hero is so good on BoE for Immortal racing that this gets over shadowed.
+BoE is the obvious contender.
 The main benefit is the Block charges are controllable.
-If you see Thrall trying to collapse on a target with Follow Through powered abilities, you can negate a lot of his burst on your ally, or yourself.
+If you see Thrall trying to collapse on a target with Follow Through powered abilities, you can negate a lot of his burst on your ally.
 It also benefits non-burst healers like Brightwing and Malfurion to give their sustained healing more time to work and it is arguably better in heavy focus fire situations, so at higher levels of play it may eclipse Prog Rock.